nathan-websculpt/general-fund/README.md

 - Pause Contract state/modifier so two people don't try to roll the month over at once
 - Automate monthly roll-overs inside commonly used functions?
 Or, polling service that uses Alchemy API?
 Not sure, too tired to be sure.
+- Ability for users to renounce funds -- while remaining a voting-member
+    - allowing Members to offer their funds up to others
+- Ability to vote Members out

 ## 👇 General Fund is Built-on SE-2 👇